jdonaldson/golgi/Readme.md

     }
 }

-class Router implements Dispatch {
+class Router implements Api {
     public function foob(?x:Int){
         trace(x + " is the value for x in foob");